Subscribe

 Why is setting the right team essential for project success?

-At a daily operations level, too, one can miss opportunities due to poorly thought-out staffing decisions.
-A project manager may, for instance, overlook the need for a DevOps engineer, thus, preventing themselves from tapping into numerous benefits.
+At a daily operations level, too, companies can miss opportunities due to poorly thought-out staffing decisions.
+A project manager may, for instance, overlook the need for a DevOps engineer, thus missing out on numerous benefits.
 For example, in one of our projects, introducing DevOps helped our customer reduce release cycles from ten to two weeks, implement 30+ new features quickly, and achieve a code coverage of 80%.

-Mistakes can happen when selecting developers with an appropriate level of expertise.
-Striving to save budgets, you may feel reluctant to hire senior engineers and opt for less experienced staff.
+Mistakes can happen when selecting developers with the right expertise level.
+Striving to reduce costs, you may feel reluctant to hire senior engineers and opt for less experienced staff.
 However, to ensure the right proportion of expertise and new perspectives, we would advise staffing your team with both an expert-level developer and those with less experience; the former will ensure technical guidance or even act as a virtual CTO, while the latter would bring fresh ideas to the table.

 Four steps to take to assemble a winning software development team